NVIDIA/NeMo/docs/source/nlp/token_classification.rst

 In the previous section <ref>:Training a token classification model, \
 the Token Classification (NER) model was initialized with a pre-trained language model, \
 but the classifiers were trained from scratch.
-Now, that a user has trained the Token Classification model successfully (let's call it `trained-model.tlt`), \
+Now, that a user has trained the Token Classification model successfully (let's call it `trained-model. `), \
-there maybe scenarios where users are required to retrain this `trained-model.tlt` on a new smaller dataset. \
+there maybe scenarios where users are required to retrain this `trained-model. ` on a new smaller dataset. \
-TLT conversational AI applications provide a separate tool called `fine-tune` to enable this.
+  conversational AI applications provide a separate tool called `fine-tune` to enable this.

 Note, all labels from the dataset that is used for fine-tuning, should be present in the dataset the model was originally trained.
-If it is not the case, use the :code:`tlt token_classification train` with your data.
+If it is not the case, use the :code:`  token_classification train` with your data.

 Evaluating a trained model
 --------------------------